telepresenceio/telepresence/reference/linkerd.md

   template:
     metadata:
       annotations:
-        config.linkerd.io/skip-outbound-ports: "8081,8022,6000-7999"
+        config.linkerd.io/skip-outbound-ports: "8081"
 ```

-The Traffic Agent uses port 8081 for its API, 8022 for SSHFS, and 6001 for the actual tunnel between the Traffic Manager and the local system.
-Telling Linkerd to skip these ports allows the Traffic Agent sidecar to fully communicate with the Traffic Manager, and therefore the rest of the Telepresence system.
+The local system and the Traffic Agent connect to the Traffic Manager using its gRPC API on port 8081.
+Telling Linkerd to skip that port allows the Traffic Agent sidecar to fully communicate with the Traffic Manager, and therefore the rest of the Telepresence system.

 ## Prerequisites
 1. [Telepresence binary](../../install)